Pansu pullback and rigidity of mappings between Carnot groups: Preliminaries

 Starting from the mid-90s the theory of Sobolev spaces in metric measure spaces advanced rapidly, so that basic results were established in great generality.
 However in this paper we only need results in the Carnot group case, where they were (almost all) already known, and in most cases technically simpler to establish.
 We refer the reader to \cite{pansu,koranyi_reimann_foundations_quasiconformal_mappings_heisenberg_group,margulis_mostow_differential_quasiconformal_mapping,heinonen_lectures_analysis_metric_spaces,hajlasz_koskela_sobolev_met_poincare,vodopyanov_foundations}.

 Let $G$, $G'$ be Carnot groups, where $G$ has homogeneous dimension $\nu$ and grading $\fg=\oplus_jV_j$.

 \begin{definition} If $1\leq q\leq \infty$, $U\subset G$ is open, then $W^{1,q}_{\loc}(U)$ is the set of elements $u\in L^q_{\loc}(U)$ such that for every horizontal left invariant vector field $X\in V_1$, distributional directional derivative $Xu$ belongs to $L^q_{\loc}(U)$.
-We let $|D_hu|\in L^q_{\loc}(U)$ be the pointwise supremum of the directional derivatives $Xu$, where $X\in V_1$ and $|X|=1$. \end{definition} We remark that a variety of other definitions of Sobolev spaces have been developed in Hajlasz, Shanmugalingam, Cheeger, and they are all equivalent to Definition~\ref{def_sobolev_space} in the case of Carnot groups equipped with Haar measure.
+We let $|D_hu|\in L^q_{\loc}(U)$ be the pointwise supremum of the directional derivatives $Xu$, where $X\in V_1$ and $|X|=1$. \end{definition} We remark that a variety of other definitions of Sobolev spaces have been developed (see for instance \cite{hajlasz_sobolev_spaces,cheeger_differentiability,shanmugalingam_newtonian}) and they are all equivalent to Definition~\ref{def_sobolev_space} in the case of Carnot groups equipped with Haar measure.